MetPX/sarracenia/doc/Admin.rst

 upstream that data has been downloaded.
 Sr_audit helps with routing by creating the following configurations:

  - for each subscriber, a shovel configuration named rr_<user>2xreport.conf is created
- - for each source, a shovel configureation named rr_xreport2<user>user.conf is created
+ - for each source, a shovel configuration named rr_xreport2<user>user.conf is created

 The *2xreport* shovels subscribes to messages posted in each user's xs_ exchange and posts them to the common xreport exchange.
 Sample configuration file::